la2050/archive/_projects/2016/college-is-for-foster-youth.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/1483407105741-team91.jpg
 project_video: 'https://player.vimeo.com/video/169895416?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Believing that college access and success is the best path to self-sufficiency, United Friends of the Children has created an 11-year educational support continuum that helps foster youth graduate from high school, aspire to and attain college acceptance, and earn their Bachelors degree.
-100% of those in our Readiness program 4 years or more graduate HS, with more than 50% matriculating directly to 4-yr. schools;  70% of those in our College Sponsorship program earn a Bachelors within 5 years.
+  By providing LA County foster youth with a support network of caring adults and a host of program opportunities, the project will help more than 700 youth to reach successful independence.
 project_is_collaboration: 'No'
 project_collaborators: none
 project_areas: